Classe préparatoire aux grandes écoles: Degree

 Preparatory classes are officially not authorized to deliver any degrees, but they give ECTS credits that can be used to fulfill university degree requirements since the 2009-2010 academic year, and students who decide to carry on their studies at a public university.

 However, many prépas also establish conventions with universities to validate a full 2nd or 3rd year degree upon graduation for CPGE students who perform well, especially in literary prépas ("khâgne").
 Most of the students in these classes receive part of their education at a public university, so that the teachers' council can deliver them the corresponding grade in one or two disciplines at the end of the year (only up to a bachelor's degree for 3 years of CPGE).

 Organization

 CPGE exist in three different fields of study: science & engineering, business, and humanities.
 All CPGE programs have a nominal duration of two years, but the second year is sometimes repeated once.

 Scientific CPGE

-The oldest CPGEs are the scientific ones, which can be accessed only by scientific Bacheliers.
+The oldest CPGEs are the scientific ones, which can be accessed only Bacheliers having followed scientific courses during lycée.
 The different tracks are the following: